DarkSnakeGang/GoogleSnakeAnimatedColours/README.md

-# Animated Colours for Google Snake
+# [No longer works] Animated Colours for Google Snake

 This project lets you have different animated patterns for the snake, and also for the background. **Not recommended for people with photosensitive epilepsy**.